-If you, or your household, made less than $53,000 in 2014, you may qualify!
-Federal and California state returns are prepared and e-filed by IRS certified tax preparers beginning January 26, 2015.
-There are day and evening appointments Monday through Friday, as well as Saturday appointments available.
-For more information, and to schedule your appointment at our various County locations, please visit hs.sbcounty.gov/VITA or call (909) 252-4903 or (760) 552-6175.
+Check their website to see if you may qualify!
+Federal and California state returns are prepared and e-filed by IRS certified tax preparers.
+There are day and evening appointments Monday through Friday, as well as some Saturday appointments available.

 *Bilingual services are also available

 Rancho Cucamonga, Ontario, Fontana, Rialto, Upland, and Chino